rynop/clipguard/README.md

 - A timer that counts up (every 10s).
 This exposes editing and re-ordering.
 - A bar chart with data points (at said interval) created by a [Pseudorandom number generator](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) (PRNG).
 These data points make it harder for post-production replication of app AND give authentication to the sequence after the video airs.

 **After airing**, interviewee shares a QR code.
-This QR code can be scanned in the ClipGuard app to reproduce exactly the same sequence, at the same time, as when the interview occurred.
+This QR code can be scanned in the ClipGuard app (by viewers of the interview) to reproduce exactly the same sequence, at the same time, as when the interview occurred.

 ## Who does this help?